 Figure 4d shows an approximately corresponding straight section derived from model output at 1300 UTC.
 This model section shows good agreement in terms of wind and thermal structure.
 However, the agreement is not so good in moisture.
-The aircraft crossed several cloud bands which were too narrow to be adequately resolved by sondes or the model.
+The aircraft crossed several cloud bands that were too narrow to be adequately resolved by sondes or the model.
 For example, the second sonde (7.5°W) fell through much higher humidity than the first and third.
 It was released approximately when the aircraft crossed the closest cloud band to the cyclone center.
-However, it must have fallen just outside the cloud and the 80% $RH{ice}$ contour indicates the higher humidity.
+However, it must have fallen just outside the cloud, and the 80% RHice contour indicates the higher humidity.
 The fourth sonde was released into the second cloud band and clearly measured saturation.
-This band was co-located with the thermal gradient of the front.
+This band was collocated with the thermal gradient of the front.
 The sea surface could often be seen from the aircraft (at 400 hPa) when flying between these cloud bands.
-The wind speed and $\theta_e$ surfaces are almost vertical, so if slantwise convective circulations did emerge as a result of CSI release the motions would also be nearly vertical along these surfaces; however, CSI release still is a plausible candidate for the origin of the banding.
+The wind speed and θ_e surfaces are almost vertical, so if slantwise convective circulations did emerge as a result of CSI release, the motions would also be nearly vertical along these surfaces; however, CSI release still is a plausible candidate for the origin of the banding.
 In contrast with the observed banding, the model has saturated air spanning the front, as it did on the first dropsonde curtain.
-Although the model has some sub-saturated air within the warm seclusion $(7.5 - 8^{\circ}W)$ , it has too much moisture near the cyclone core.
+Although the model has some subsaturated air within the warm seclusion (7.5°-8°W), it has too much moisture near the cyclone core.
 The flight leg returning along this section at 643 hPa (not shown) encountered high relative humidity only within 0.5° of the center with much drier air surrounding.
-Model humidity on 640 hPa (not shown) indicates sub-saturated air within the seclusion, wrapping around the cloudy cyclone core.
+Model humidity on 640 hPa (not shown) indicates subsaturated air within the seclusion, wrapping around the cloudy cyclone core.
 This feature can be identified in the satellite image (Fig. 1a); however, humidity in the model extends over larger areas.

-The third dropsonde leg (1754-1806 UTC) was on the second flight to the east of Scotland when the storm had wrapped up further into the seclusion Stage IV.
+The third dropsonde leg (1754-1806 UTC) was on the second flight to the east of Scotland when the storm had wrapped up further into the seclusion stage 4.
 The northward leg crossed the low-level jet spanning only 1° latitude (J-H in Fig. 3d).
-Strong winds ( $|\mathbf{V}| > 40 \text{ m s}^{-1}$ ) are located below 700 hPa and span the whole section horizontally although the maximum (48 m s-1) is located at 816 hPa on the first (southern) sonde profile (Fig. 4e).
-The wind speed (momentum) surfaces again slope radially outwards from the cyclone with height. $\theta_e$ is wellmixed throughout the region of strongest winds and the gradient aloft is weak.
-The turbulence was observed to be strong along this section on the later in-situ legs.
-The turbulent kinetic energy, calculated from 32 Hz turbulence probe data on 2-minute segments, was 7-10 m s-2 at 500 m above the sea.
-The maximum wind speed observed at this level was 47 m s-1 at the southern end (point J).
-Observations of turbulence throughout the DIAMET experiment are reported in Cook and Renfrew (2013).
+Strong winds ($|\mathbf{V}| > 40 \,\mathrm{m \, s^{-1}}$) are located below 700 hPa and span the whole section horizontally, although the maximum $(48 \,\mathrm{m \, s^{-1}})$ is located at 816 hPa on the first (southern) sonde profile (Fig. 4e).
+The wind speed (momentum) surfaces again slope radially outwards from the cyclone with height.
+The term θ_e is well-mixed throughout the region of strongest winds, and the gradient aloft is weak.
+The turbulence was observed to be strong along this section on the later in situ legs.
+The turbulent kinetic energy, calculated from 32-Hz turbulence probe data on 2-min segments, was $7-10 \text{ m}^2 \text{ s}^{-2}$ at 500 m above the sea.
+The maximum wind speed observed at this level was 47 m s^{-1} at the southern end (point J).
+Observations of turbulence throughout the DIAMET experiment are reported in Cook and Renfrew (2014).

-The corresponding model section (Fig. 4f) reproduces the location and strength of low-level winds even at this long lead time (T+18).
-However, the $\theta_e$ -gradient across the frontal surface appears too strong and wind speed decreases too rapidly in the boundary layer approaching the sea surface.
+The corresponding model section (Fig. 4f) reproduces the location and strength of low-level winds even at this long lead time (T + 18).
+However, the θ_e gradient across the frontal surface appears too strong and wind speed decreases too rapidly in the boundary layer approaching the sea surface.
 These deficiencies are both consistent with turbulent mixing being too weak in the model.